 First Baptist 101: A Newcomers Class

-An orientation class offered in May and September for visitors and new members to get acquainted with the church.
+This is an orientation class, held in May and November, for visitors and new members to get acquainted with the church.
 Longtime members wondering how they can become more involved are also welcome.
-Participants will learn ways to get involved at First Baptist, what it means to be baptist and some history of the church.
-First Baptist 101 is not a permanent Sunday School option; rather it should serve as an entry point to the life of the church for those who are finding it difficult to find their place of service or their area of involvement.
+Participants will learn ways to get involved at First Baptist, what it means to be Baptist and some history of the church.
+First Baptist 101 is not a permanent Sunday School option; rather it should serve as an entry point to the life of the church for those who could use some help finding their place of service or their area of involvement.

 The Gayle Price Class

 Age Range: Young couples and singles in their twenties and thirties

 Location: F-307 (Entrance to lower building off drive through, up one level)

 The Sunday School class and Bible study sessions range from topics to lessons following liturgical seasons, facilitated by a rotation of teachers.
 We have fellowship and mission involvement opportunities throughout the year.
 Additionally, several members participate in a mid-week book study discussion over dinner, team trivia, and community events related to topics of faith and social justice.
 The class is named after Dr. Gayle Bolt Price, a former teacher who is dearly missed by all.

 Age Range: Couples and singles mainly in 30s and 40s

 Location: Room A-417 (Sanctuary level, across the Rotunda)

 In addition to quality weekly Sunday morning lessons, this class has an annual class retreat, several yearly mission opportunities and plans regular adult-only and family-oriented fellowships.
 The class is named after the Greek word for fellowship.

 The Adkins-Bouton Class